 God testified of this through David.
 David did not ascend into heaven.
 He spoke of the Christ.

 God has made Jesus both Lord and Christ.

 As Lord Jesus is above all things.
 “Lord” was the common designation for God in the Greek Old Testament.
 Peter is claiming that Jesus is divine.
 But, it’s more than divinity—Jesus is above all things.
 Jesus needs to be Lord of our lives—he needs to make our decisions.

 God has also made Jesus the Christ.
 Jesus is God’s Anointed One.
 He is the promised Messiah.

-The Jews took this Jesus and crucified him, v.
-36. This cut them to their very heart.
+The Jews took this Jesus and crucified him.
+This cut them to their very heart.
 In desperation, they asked Peter and the others, “What shall we do?”

 Peter replied, “Repent, and be baptized for the remission of your sins.”
 Repentance means to turn from sin and turn to Jesus.